tangrams/tangram-docs/pages/Shaders-Overview.md

 `#define EFFECT_NOISE_ANIMATED`

-**Uniforms**, on the other hand, are declared as key-value pairs.
+**Uniforms**, on the other hand, are declared as key-value pairs, and can be set through the JavaScript API.
+This allows real-time interaction with shaders, e.g. with a GUI.
 Types are inferred by Tangram, and the corresponding uniform declarations are injected into the shaders automatically.

 For example, float and vector uniform types can be added as follows: